Gos2two/ProjectCatheter/README.md

 Other functionality:

 -"Rotate" rearranges the grid view to correspond to a step rotation.
 This corresponds to different orientations of the grid catheter.

- This is meant to use with catheters that have square arrangements of electrodes (4 by 4, 5 by 5, etc).

 -The "Hide Name" button toggles graph titles on or off.

 Known issues:

--Rotation only works properly for n by n matrices.
-For some rectangular arrangements, part of the plots may disappear.

 -Bipolar view includes some additional unnecessary plots.